dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 ## `cats` instances

-Use [`kittens`](https://github.com/typelevel/kittens), which uses `shapeless3` under the hood. [`magnolify/cats`](https://github.com/spotify/magnolify/tree/main/cats/src) used to be an option, but at the time of writing it doesn't support Scala 3.
+Use [`kittens`](https://github.com/typelevel/kittens), which uses `shapeless3` under the hood. `kittens` supports Scala 3 `derives` clause - see their docs.

+[`magnolify/cats`](https://github.com/spotify/magnolify/tree/main/cats/src) used to be an option, but at the time of writing it doesn't support Scala 3.

 ## `scalacheck` instances

-As already pointed out, there's no good solution currently. [magnolify/scalacheck](https://github.com/spotify/magnolify/tree/main/scalacheck/src) used to be an option, but at the time of writing it doesn't support Scala 3.
+As already pointed out, there's no good solution currently. [`magnolify/scalacheck`](https://github.com/spotify/magnolify/tree/main/scalacheck/src) used to be an option, but at the time of writing it doesn't support Scala 3.
 You might attempt to implement derivation via `magnolia` on your own, or else revert to writing instances manually.

 # Configuration management